AlgoMaster Logo

 Intuition

-Here is the elegant insight: if s is made of a repeating pattern, then when you concatenate s with itself to get s + s, the original s will appear somewhere in the middle of this doubled string (not just at the start and end positions).
+If s is made of a repeating pattern, then concatenating s with itself to form s + s produces a doubled string in which the original s appears somewhere in the middle, not only at the start and end positions.

-Why?
-Say s = "abcabc".
+Take s = "abcabc".
 The repeating unit is "abc".
-When we form s + s = "abcabcabcabc", we get four copies of "abc" in a row.
-The original s appears starting at position 0 (trivially) and at position 6 (trivially), but it also appears starting at position 3 because positions 3-8 give us "abcabc".
+Forming s + s = "abcabcabcabc" gives four copies of "abc" in a row.
+The original s appears starting at position 0 and at position 6 (the two endpoints), but it also appears starting at position 3, since positions 3 through 8 spell "abcabc".

-Conversely, if s has no repeating pattern, then s only appears in s + s at positions 0 and n.
-Nowhere else.
+If s has no repeating pattern, then s appears in s + s only at positions 0 and n, and nowhere in between.

-So the algorithm is: form s + s, chop off the first and last characters (to eliminate the trivial matches at positions 0 and n), and check if s still appears in the result.
+The algorithm follows from this: form s + s, remove the first and last characters to destroy the two endpoint matches, and check whether s still appears in the result.
 If it does, the string has a repeating pattern.

 Algorithm